This featured sponsored apple salad recipe was created in partnership with our friends at Earthbound Farm.

 WHY WE LOVE IT

-Well, let’s first discuss the fact that this salad is SUPER simple and super delicious.
+Well, let’s first discuss the fact that this apple salad is SUPER simple and super delicious.
 It’s easy peasy and takes less than 20 minutes to put together from start to finish.
-The flavor combination in this salad is out of this world delicious and I can’t wait for you to recreate this in your own kitchen.
+The flavor combination in this carrot and apple salad is out of this world delicious and I can’t wait for you to recreate this in your own kitchen.
 We love it because it’s equally ideal for a work lunch (bring the dressing in a sealable glass container – see below for our favorite brand that we use) or a fancy dinner party.
 No matter how or when you serve it, you’ll want to recreate it again and again.

 HOW TO MAKE THE BEST SALAD